kmitsolution/Python/Core/07_DataTypes.md

 ### Set Types:

 #### set:
 In Python, the built-in set types are set and frozenset.
-Sets are unordered collections of unique elements, while frozensets are immutable versions of sets.
+Sets are  collections of unique elements, while frozensets are immutable versions of sets.
 Sets and frozensets are useful for tasks that involve working with unique elements, performing set operations, and removing duplicates from a sequence of items.

 Here's an example of how to create and use sets and frozensets in Python: